Apiture Developers Apiture Developers

 For help with the initial onboarding process, see our onboarding article.
 This article should be used for reference at the same time as the onboarding article.

-To learn more about registering for Data Direct: Real-Time event delivery in the Developer Portal, see our article within the documentation of the Authenticated portion of the Developer Portal.
+To learn more about registering for Data Direct: Real-Time event delivery in the Developer Portal, see the Creating Data Direct: Real-Time Webhooks article.

 This article provides guidance for creating a webhook that can process Data Direct: Real-Time events, including the structure of the webhook and reading the provided data.
 Registration of the webhook on the Developer Portal is required in order to receive event data delivery.